Srcodesalot/image_to_ascii_art_converter/README.md

 loop/yourLoop

 # Important notes!
-1. i built this on a mac so im not to sure if there are and breaking diffrences on Windows.
+1. I built this on a mac so im not to sure if there are and breaking differences on Windows.
 2. READ THE NAMING CONVEIONS OR YOUR ANIMATIONS WONT WORK
 3. This was made to use lolcat so please get it or remove those bits in the code
-4. play ariund with contrast and exposure for better quality ascii images.
+4. Play ariund with contrast and exposure for better quality ascii images.
+6. Version notes are in the pull requests
 5. Have some dang fun!